foundry/OpenCVSwiftStitch/README.markdown

 __XCode 7__

 Project is now updated for Swift 2 and XCode 7.
 Point of no return!
-For backwards compatibility refer to the Objective-C version (or checkout the previous commit).
+For backwards compatibility checkout the 2.0 branch or refer to the Objective-C version v1.0.

 __Comparisons__